 If you’re looking for interest on your savings, then a regular current or savings account from a challenger bank (and indeed from many traditional banks) might not be for you.
 Interest rates have been low for years, and that doesn’t look likely to change.

 While a few do offer interest (see below), most don’t.

 If you think you’re spending too much on eating out, then take a look at the cold hard numbers.
-Some apps even provide graphs and charts to ram home the message.
+Many apps provide graphs and charts to ram home the message.”

-In terms of helping you save up, apps like Revolut and Cleo use algorithms to work out how much you can afford to squirrel away.
+In terms of helping you save up, apps like Revolut use algorithms to work out how much you can afford to squirrel away.
 If you choose, they’ll also automatically transfer the money to a savings pot.

 Which of these apps can I earn interest from?